This post was last updated in September 2024 to incorporate information about the recent release of Drupal 11.

 If you’re ready to transition away from Drupal 7, you’ll need to ensure your team is aligned and ready to take on the next steps.
 To prepare for an upgrade, you should:

-• Conduct technical mapping.
+- Conduct technical mapping.
 When picking new modules or new features, keep in mind that you’re planning for the future.
-Do you have a clear update path for when you upgrade to D10 (and beyond)?
-Check out Kanopi’s Drupal 7 to 10 migration guide for a full sequence of steps to follow.
+Do you have a clear update path for when you upgrade to D11 (and beyond)?
+Check out Kanopi’s Drupal 7 to 10 migration guide for a full sequence of steps to follow (you’ll need to upgrade to Drupal 10.3 before launching a D11 migration).

-• Conduct a content audit.
-No matter which option you take, it’s a good idea to start a content audit to determine what should stay and what should go.
-This is especially true when it comes time to migrate to a new site.
+- Conduct a content audit.
+A content audit helps determine what should stay and what should go on your site.
+This is especially helpful when it comes time to migrate to a new site.

-• Determine your budget.
-Whether you migrate to D10 or move to an entirely new CMS, you’ll need to set a realistic budget to ensure you can complete the project.
+- Determine your budget.
+Whether you migrate to D11 or move to an entirely new CMS, you’ll need to set a realistic budget to ensure you can complete the project.

 Drupal 7 End of Life Options